 I affirm that: Teaching the Word of God is the basis of all religious training.
 The home and the church are the only institutions ordained by God for religious training.
 Whatever teaching we do should be done as a member of the church or home.
 When God established the relationship between man and woman called marital, that such relationship makes the birth of natural children legitimate.
 This established relationship we call home.
 (Some have no higher conception of the word home than a literal dwelling house).
-That when God established the church, his family, that the birth of spiritual children as great a wrong to try to produce spiritual children through some other organization than the church, as it would be to home functions properly, the children will answered to the best of my ability. be subjects of gospel address by the time they are accountable.
-That if the home ones received by the owner of this station should be made in the home and not by complished.
-The subject matter has been which functions properly will take care broadcasting station.
-There is a very fer- 1); also the promise of His return. of all spiritual training and evangelism tile field within the territory reached by church falls down on the job it should be The position of the church of Christ has corrected and put back on the job, and not try to relieve the church of that responsibility by doing the work through man-made institutions.
-The honest and good heart is the only soil in which the Word of God will bear fruit, and the parents are the best qualified ones to prepare such heart.
-That if they neglect this duty helping to carry the saving truths into during the early years of the child's life, nothing man can devise can atone for the mistake.
+That when God established the church, his family, that the birth of spiritual children is made legitimate through it.
+That it is as great a wrong to try to produce spiritual children through some other organization-than the church, as it would be to advocate some other institution than the home for bringing natural children into the world.
+That the responsibility rests upon the parents of training their children morally and spiritually.
+Then when a home functions properly, the children will be subjects of gospel address by the time they are accountable.
+That if the home does not function properly the correction should be made in the home and not by human organizations.
+That the church. which functions properly will take care of all spiritual training and evangelism commanded by the Lord.
+That if the church falls down on the job it should be corrected and put back on the job, and not try to relieve the church of that responsibility by doing the work through man-made institutions.
+The honest and good heart is the only soil in which the Word of God will bear fruit, and the purents are the best qualified ones to prepare such heart.
+That if they neglect this duty during the early years of the child's life, nothing man can devise can atone for the mistake.

 I affirm that the truth will win any honest heart which retains it, and the home which functions properly is entirely adequate to prepare such heart.
 The force of habit is stronger with a child than the force of words.
-You may tell a child the church is the best institution on earth, but continually sending it to Sunday school. telling it there is nothing much for it at church, that Sunday School is the place for it to learn, and keep this up from the time the child is three or four years of age until it is fifteen or sixteen, and they will love the Sunday school better than the church.
+You may tell a child the church is the best institution on earth, but continually sending it to Sunday school, telling it there is nothing much for it at church, that Sunday School is the place for it to learn, and keep this up from the time the child is three or four years of age until it is fifteen or sixteen, and they will love the Sunday school better than the church.
 You may tell a child the Bible is the best book in the world, but keep the children studying the literature, telling them the Bible is too difficult for them, and by the time they go to Sunday School ten years they will love the literature better than they do the Bible.

-I affirm that the Bible is perfectly adaptable to mankind of whatever age or ability; that God knew how to fix it, and man has no authority to meddle with it.
+l affirm that the Bible is perfectly adaptable to mankind of whatever age or ability: that God knew how to fix it, and man has no authority to meddle with it.
 Let the children and the adults have a copy of the Bible, look into its sacred pages, get their lessons from it, become familiar with its books, learn to go to it directly for proof on any subject, and they will love the Bible best of all books.
 Bring your children up to attend the meetings of the church, to respect her worship, to see her in action, and they will love it better than any human institution.